jngrb/openproject-openshift/README.md

 oc scale dc community --replicas=<REGULAR_NO_OF_REPLICA>
 ```

+Note: if you use a custom fork, see the description below to update the forked image.

 ## Open issues / ideas

 * Automatic upgrades and "maintenance mode" while upgrading (and even for other maintenance tasks)